How we handle personal information

 When no longer required, personal information is deleted or destroyed in a secure manner, or deleted in accordance with the requirements of the Archives Act 1983 and our records authorities.

 Access and correction

-We will allow access or make changes to the personal information we hold unless we consider that there is a sound reason not to under the Privacy Act, FOI Act or other relevant law.
+We will allow access or make changes to the personal information we hold unless we consider there is a sound reason not to under the Privacy Act, FOI Act or any other relevant law.

 Making a complaint